 - Student conference with administrator

-- •Reflection/reteach/reherse behavior.
+- Reflection/reteach/reherse behavior.

-- •Time in office
+- Time in office

 - Detention

-- •In-School Suspension
+- In-School Suspension

 - Out-of-School Suspension

 - Community Service

 - Student Contract

 - Loss of Privilege

-- Parent Conference
+- Parent/Administrator Conference

-- Parent Contact (phone)
+- Parent Contact

-- Incident entered on Synergy
+- Parent requested to attend

-- Administrator provides teacher with feedback (Referral Form).
+- Recomendation for Expulsion

-If behavior continues hold an ITM and assign student to Tier II PBIS as needed.
+If behavior continues hold an SST and refer student to Tier II or Tier III team and supports.

-If behavior continues and interventions are not modifying behaviors refer to CWA, SCCS & other community resources.
+If behavior continues and interventions are not modifying behaviors refer to TBS, CWA, SCCS & other community resources (refer to RUSD Tiered Support Framework)..